Are “personalized experiences” a bridge too far for banks?

 It’s not about omnichannel – it’s about the right channel

 Yes, banks need to deliver omnichannel experiences.
 However, many banks are so far taking a myopic approach towards omnichannel.
-Omnichannel is not just about enabling different channels; it is ensuring that every channel presented to the customer is the best channel.
-Delivering consistent, seamless, uniform, and elevated and addressing the exact needs of the customer regardless of how the customer approaches the bank is now non-negotiable.
+Omnichannel is not just about enabling different channels; it ensures every channel presented to the customer is the best.
+Delivering consistent, seamless, uniform, and elevated and addressing the customer’s exact needs regardless of how the customer approaches the bank is now non-negotiable.

 Personalization is not just about offering the best product or service.
 It is about enhancing interactions and personalizing all interactions across the customer journey.
-Technologies such as AI-based analytics help in improving interactions and suggest the next best option across channels.
-With data-backed insights, banks can identify ways to improve and elevate client relationships, increase customer loyalty, and reduce risks.
+Technologies such as AI-based analytics help improve interactions and suggest the next best option across channels.
+With data-backed insights, banks can identify ways to enhance and elevate client relationships, increase customer loyalty, and reduce risks.

 Deliver unified experiences

 Delivering unified experiences is an essential part of personalization.
-Banks now need to look at identifying avenues through which they deliver proactive customer service and create a future-proof channel-less service environment that adapts as the channels evolve.
-Breaking down the channel silos and creating end-to-end customer journeys with the right touchpoints can contribute towards a consistent experience across channels and devices.
+Banks must identify avenues through which they provide proactive customer service and create a future-proof channel-less service environment that adapts as the channels evolve.
+Breaking down the channel silos and creating end-to-end customer journeys with the right touchpoints can contribute to a consistent experience across channels and devices.

 Deliver hyper-enhanced customer experiences

-Using financial and non-financial data, banks now need to deliver contextual, relevant, and hyper-enhanced customer experiences.
+Banks now need to deliver contextual, relevant, and hyper-enhanced customer experiences using financial and non-financial data.
 They can reaffirm their role as trusted advisors in the customer’s life by leveraging insights from customer data.
 Technologies such as AI drive personalization a step further and give banks insights into how these needs could evolve.
-With such information, banks can then make their programs, offers, and processes more aligned with future customer needs and demands.
-They can further refine the customer experience by identifying new lending models, and irregular activity as well and develop the skill to anticipate customer behavior to stay ahead of the curve.
+With such information, banks can align their programs, offers, and processes with future customer needs and demands.
+They can further refine the customer experience by identifying new lending models and irregular activity and develop the skill to anticipate customer behavior to stay ahead of the curve.

 The road to personalization is built with data and analytics

-Research shows that “$100 billion in assets that a bank has, it can achieve as much as $300 million in revenue growth by personalizing its customer interactions”.
-Banks need to develop their capabilities to do personalization right to leverage the benefits.
+Researchshows that with “$100 billion in assets that a bank has, it can achieve as much as $300 million in revenue growth by personalizing its customer interactions”.
+Banks must develop their capabilities to do personalization right to leverage the benefits.
 While banks have been active in collecting customer data, the value of the data usually lies locked in proprietary systems and siloed processes.

 Given the dawn of the digital era, rendering relevant, contextual, and highly personalized products and services are imperative.
-Delivering personalized products complemented with tailor-made experiences through the right channel, whether online or offline, are becoming essential contributors to business success.
+Delivering personalized products complemented with tailor-made experiences through the right online or offline channels are becoming essential contributors to business success.
 However, to do so, banks need to make the best use of their data, connect the right data points, and rely on advanced analytics to win the personalization game.
-Let’s talk about the benefits and challenges of “personalization”.
+Let’s talk about the benefits and challenges of “personalization.”